-The following resources as designed to support IEP students with finding articles and books for their American history assignment.
+The following resources as designed to support IEP students with finding articles and books on a variety of topics including American history.

 Getting Organized - An Overview of the Research Process